Cross-Domain Dual-Functional OFDM Waveform Design for Accurate Sensing/Positioning

 \subsection{Related Works}

-An appropriate dual-functional waveform design is crucial for ISAC systems \cite{Zhou_ojcoms_22}, which is challenging due to the diverse requirements of communication and sensing functions.
-Specifically, communication systems tend to employ stochastic signals with superior spectral/energy efficiency, whilst sequences with good auto-correlation property are preferable for sensing applications.
-To accommodate these very different specifications, one promising representative is orthogonal frequency division multiplexing (OFDM) \cite{Zhou_ojcoms_22,Sturm_OFDM_2009,Braun_OFDM_2010}, which is widely adopted in current communication standards like the fourth-generation (4G) Long-Term Evolution LTE \cite{LTE_wc_10} and 5G new radio (NR) \cite{5GNR_twc_2021} thanks to the merits of OFDM signals like robustness to frequency-selective fading and easy implementation.
+An appropriate dual-functional waveform design is crucial\cite{Zhou_ojcoms_22}, which is challenging due to the diverse requirements of sensing and communication functions.
+Specifically, sequences with good auto-correlation property are usually preferable for sensing and positioning applications, while communication symbols tend to be random and stochastic, making it challenging to ensure consistent auto-correlation properties.
+To address this problem, one promising representative is orthogonal frequency division multiplexing (OFDM) \cite{Zhou_ojcoms_22,Sturm_OFDM_2009,Braun_OFDM_2010}, which is widely adopted in current communication standards like the fourth-generation (4G) Long-Term Evolution LTE \cite{LTE_wc_10} and 5G new radio (NR) \cite{5GNR_twc_2021} thanks to the merits of OFDM signals, including robustness to frequency-selective fading and easy implementation.
 Despite of its randomness, the OFDM waveform possesses perfect auto-correlation property when using constant-amplitude constellations, e.g., phase-shift keying (PSK) \cite{Popovic_tit_18}.
-Under such a waveform design, OFDM can readily support accurate sensing with marginal modifications to the existing infrastructure \cite{2023arXiv230513924L}.
+Under such a waveform design, OFDM can readily support accurate sensing/positioning with marginal modifications to the existing infrastructure \cite{2023arXiv230513924L}.
 However, such an ideal auto-correlation property is no longer guaranteed when the quadrature amplitude modulation (QAM) format is employed for higher spectral efficiency \cite{Popovic_tit_18,Zhou_taes_19}.
-Moreover, for the application scenario which performs sensing in a broadcasting/scanning mode, whilst providing directional access to user terminals simultaneously \cite{Dong_twc_23,Chen_icc_22}, the communication and sensing components should be non-overlapped in the time-frequency domain to avoid possible interference.
+Moreover, for the application scenario which performs sensing and positioning in a broadcasting/scanning mode, whilst providing directional access to user terminals simultaneously \cite{Dong_twc_23,Chen_icc_22}, the communication and sensing components should be non-overlapped in the time-frequency domain to avoid possible interference.